Hebrews 12:4-11

 v.
 8

-As it is the duty of fathers to chasten, so it is the duty of his children to accept it.
-The idea that any Believer could be above chastisement is hypothetical, for those who refuse His discipline are not truly His children.
+It is the duty of a father to chasten and the duty of a child to submit to it.
+Every Believer needs chastisement.
+Those who refuse God’s discipline are not truly His children.
 The term “illegitimate” often refers to children born out of wedlock or those born to slaves and concubines.
-Because they were not true family members, the head of the household felt little responsibility toward them.
+Because they were not family members, the head of the household felt little responsibility toward them.
 They were not disciplined because they held no family status.
 Without a connection to the biological head of the family, such offspring had no rights to an inheritance.
 Illegitimate children were banned from the congregation of the Lord (Deut.
 23:2).

 v.
 9

 Today, America suffers because we live in a “fatherless” society.
 The number of deadbeat or absentee dads has reached epidemic proportions.
 Many parents are poor disciplinarians because they were corrected infrequently or inconsistently when they were children.
-Because parents are fallible, they may punish out of anger or presumption.
-Methods can be questionable.
-They could misunderstand the situation and punish either too severely or too leniently.
-The duration or timing of the punishment might not suit the offense.
-Such punishments arouse more resentment than respect.
-However, the writer is not teaching child-training methodology, but rather contrasting human and divine discipline.
+Parents are fallible and might punish out of anger or presumption.
+They can misunderstand a situation and penalize either too severely or too leniently.
+The duration or method of punishment might not suit the offense.
+Such castigation arouses more resentment than respect.
+However, the writer is not teaching child-training, but rather contrasting human and divine discipline.
 He compares chastening which is sometimes inappropriate with that which is always appropriate.

 Normative fatherly correction should result in obedience and respect.
 A loving son will eventually realize that success in life depends largely upon his attitude.
 If he learns from correction, he will be empowered to face the trials awaiting him in the future.

 The phrase “Father of spirits” portrays God’s concern for our immortal souls, as contrasted with the temporal concern of earthly fathers.
-If parental correction proved beneficial, how much more will the correction of our Heavenly Father?
+If parental chastisement proved beneficial, how much more will the correction of our Heavenly Father?
 He will never discipline us beyond what we can bear (I Cor.
 10:13).
 God uses such things as injuries, illnesses, deaths, and accidents for our betterment.
 The additional clause “and live” means “to have true life.”
-The writer adds this thought in order to contrast the temporary benefits of a father’s discipline with the eternal benefits of our heavenly Father’s discipline.
-The question here does not concern God’s willingness to correct us but our willingness to accept correction.
+The writer adds this thought in order to contrast the temporary benefits of a human father’s discipline with the eternal benefits of our heavenly Father’s remedial methods.
+The question we face is not His willingness to correct us but our willingness to accept it.

 v.
 10

-The writer contrasts “the few days” of the child rearing years with eternal benefits of holy living.
+The writer contrasts the brief period of a child’s upbringing with the eternal benefits of holy living.
 “After their own pleasure” means “to suppose; to have an opinion.”
-The phrase does not suggest sadistic pleasure, although some fathers today are physically abusive.
-Both biological fathers and stepfathers can make mistakes, but God’s correction is perfect.
+The phrase does not suggest sadistic abuse.
+Both biological fathers and stepfathers make mistakes, but God’s correction is perfect.
 “Profit” (sumpheron) means “to improve the ability for increased productivity.”
 We are useful to the Lord as we allow Him to mold us into His image.
 Current trials are designed to pave the way for future blessings.
 The disciplinary lessons God sends our way are intended to formulate Christ-like character.

 v.
 11

 Chastisement is never a pleasant experience or a cause for joy.
-The immediate effects are pain, sorrow and discomfort.
-Children do not tend to laugh, smile and rejoice after a spanking.
-If correction was pleasant, it would negate any corrective effect.
-However, if it is accepted with the right attitude, the end results include improved behavioral patterns and temperament.
+The immediate effects are pain and sorrow.
+Children do not tend to laugh, smile, or rejoice after a spanking.
+If correction was pleasant, it would negate any positive effect.
+However, if accepted with the right attitude, the end results include improved behavioral patterns and temperament.

 The writer introduces another athletic metaphor (12:1-2).
 “Exercise” (gumnazo) refers to the conditioning of an athlete before a sports event.
 It is from this term we derive the word “gymnasium.”
-Suffering should be seen as a spiritual exercise which will result in eternal benefits.
+Suffering should be seen as “spiritual aerobics” – which should result in visible benefits.

-If we would be “conformed to the image of His Son,” we are obligated to accept discipline as His sons (Rom.
+If we would be “conformed to the image of His Son,” we are obligated to accept discipline as faithful children (Rom.
 8:29).
 Let us say with the Psalmists, “It is good for me that I have been afflicted, that I might learn Thy statutes” and “Happy is the man the Lord chastens” (Ps.
 119:71 & 94:12).
-Peter informs us our sufferings are intended to make us mature, establish us and strengthen us (I Pet.
+Peter informs us our sufferings are intended to make us mature, establish us, and strengthen us (I Pet.
 5:10).

 QUESTIONS: CHASTENING AND CORRECTION